 However, charges and penalties can be elevated for certain aggravating factors.
 For example, a previous domestic violence conviction can result in felony charges, and two prior convictions can result in third-degree felony charges, both of which are punishable by mandatory prison terms under the law.

-Defenses & Resolution for Your Domestic Violence Charges
+Defenses & Resolution for Your Domestic Violence Charges in OH

 By their nature, domestic violence cases can create challenges for both law enforcement/prosecutors and defense attorneys.
 Because domestic violence laws require officers to handle domestic disputes in a certain manner, arrests and allegations are also common, even when there remain many questions over what exactly transpired.
 There can also be issues involving the government’s burden of proving physical harm, attempted physical force, or threatening behavior, cases without witnesses, acts of self-defense, and false accusations.